 12 Ways to Gain Respect in the Workplace

 If you want the people at your workplace to respect you, you need to pay attention to your words, attitudes, and behaviors.
-Gaining respect in the workplace will also increase your chances of being successful in your career.
+What you do to gain respect in the workplace also increases your chances of success in your career.

 1.Learn Your Colleagues' Names

-This is one of the things you should do to increase respect in the workplace and it also makes it easier to build connections.
+This is one of the things that should be done to increase respect in the workplace and also makes it easier to build connections.
 Remembering your colleagues' names shows that you respect them.
 If you keep others' names in mind, they will remember yours as well.

-Your appearance is not the only thing that will give people an impression of you, but if you look good, you will leave a better impression.
+Your appearance is not the only thing that gives an impression about you, but looking good leaves a better impression.
 Even if you dress casually, make sure you look coordinated and clean.

 3.Keep Your Workspace Clean